minnojs/minno-quest/README.md

 }
 ```

-The `mixer` property holds the mixer type, essentially it tells the mixer what to do with the sub-list.
-The `data` property holds the sub-list; an array of elements (either plain objects or mixer objects).
+The `mixer` property defines the mixer type.
+It tells the mixer what to do with the list.
+The `data` property defines the list; an array of elements (either plain objects or mixer objects).

-A sequence can look something like this (don't get scared it's simpler than it looks):
+A sequence can look something like this:

 ```js
 [